Lafayette Theatre (Harlem)

+The Lafayette Theatre (1912–1951), known locally as "the House Beautiful", was one of the most famous theaters in the Harlem neighborhood of Manhattan in New York City.
+It was an entertainment venue located at 132nd Street and 7th AvenueM.
+The first major theatre in New York to desegregate, in its early history the theatre was home to the African American repertory theatre company the Lafayette Players.
+This group was originally founded by Anita Bush as Anita Bush Stock Company in 1914 and became a part of the Lafayette Theatre in 1916 when the theatre bought the stock company.
+The Lafayette Players was a successful company from the 1910s through the 1930s; after which the company floundered.
+In 1951 the theatre closed and was sold to the Williams Institutional Christian Methodist Episcopal Church.
+The structure was demolished in 2013.

 Early years

-The Lafayette Theatre was a 1,500-seat two-story theater built by banker Meyer Jarmulowsky that opened in November, 1912.
+The Lafayette Theatre was a 1,500-seat two-story theater built by banker Meyer Jarmulowsky that opened in November 1912.
 Located at 132nd Street and 7th Avenue, it was designed in the Renaissance style by architect Victor Hugo Koehler, who also designed the two three-story buildings flanking the theater on the corners of 131st and 132nd Streets.

 In 1913 the Lafayette became the first major theater to desegregate.
 African-American theatergoers were allowed to sit in orchestra seats instead of the balcony, to which they were relegated in other New York theaters.
-The Lafayette Players, the resident stock company, played before almost exclusively African-American audiences both in plays from white theater repertory and in the classics.
-The theater presented such Broadway hits as Madame X and Dr. Jekyll and Mr. Hyde.
 The show that became known as Darktown Follies was staged in 1913 helping popularize at least two dances and helping bring white theatergoers uptown.